pinot-contrib/pinot-docs/basics/data-import/upsert.md

 </strong></code></pre>

 {% hint style="info" %}
-Note that when `deleteRecordColumn` is added to an existing table, it will require a server restart to actually pick up the upsert config changes.&#x20;
+Note that when `deleteRecordColumn` is added to an existing table, it will require a server restart to actually pick up the upsert config changes.
 {% endhint %}

-A deleted primary key can be revived by ingesting a record with the same primary, but with higher comparison column value(s).&#x20;
+A deleted primary key can be revived by ingesting a record with the same primary, but with higher comparison column value(s).

 Note that when reviving a primary key in a partial upsert table, the revived record will be treated as the source of truth for all columns.
-This means any previous updates to the columns will be ignored and overwritten with the new record's values.&#x20;
+This means any previous updates to the columns will be ignored and overwritten with the new record's values.

 ### Use strictReplicaGroup for routing